brunoreis-dev/brunoreis-dev/README.md

 ## About me:

-- :mortar_board: I really like to learn!
+-:mortar_board: I really like to learn!
-- :computer: I'm working with Web Development
+- :computer : I'm working with Web Development
 - :books: Currently studying Javascript and ReactJs
 - :coffee: My goal is to be a full stack developer with the stack: